Capture Full PageCapture Full PageAdd to Chrome

 Method 1: Capture Full Page Extension Shortcuts

-Capture Full Page supports custom keyboard shortcuts set through Chrome's built-in extension shortcut manager.
-You can assign separate hotkeys for each capture mode — full page, visible screen, or area selection — and trigger them instantly from any tab.
+Capture Full Page ships with default keyboard shortcuts out of the box: Alt+Shift+A for area, Alt+Shift+S for screen, and Alt+Shift+F for full page.
+You can reassign any of them through Chrome's built-in extension shortcut manager, and trigger captures instantly from any tab.
 Each capture opens in the built-in editor with annotation tools.
 Unlike OS shortcuts, the extension captures only web content without browser chrome or toolbars.
 Shortcuts work globally across all tabs, so you never need to find and click the extension icon.
 This is particularly useful for repetitive workflows like QA testing, documentation, and content review where speed matters.

-- 3Navigate to any web page and press your assigned shortcut.
+3. 3Navigate to any web page and press your shortcut.

-- 4The screenshot is captured and opens in the editor — add arrows, text, shapes, highlights, or step numbers.
+4. 4The screenshot is captured and opens in the editor: add arrows, text, shapes, highlights, or step numbers.

-- 5Export as PNG, PDF, or copy to clipboard — the entire workflow is keyboard-driven.
+5. 5Export as PNG, PDF, or copy to clipboard.
+The entire workflow is keyboard-driven.

 Method 2: Chrome DevTools Screenshot Command